 Candidates for graduation must satisfy the general University and major requirements in effect at the time of their entry to the University.
 Students who are absent from the University for a period of one year or more may be required to resume under different graduation requirements upon their return.
 Students who require more than five years to complete their graduation requirements must meet the requirements in effect at the beginning of the fourth academic year prior to their graduation.

 The commencement ceremony at the close of the spring semester in May is the University’s public celebration of the accomplishments of its students.
 Only students who have completed all graduation requirements, or who have completed all but two courses of their graduation requirements and will complete those two courses by the end of the following summer sessions, will be allowed to participate in the ceremony.
 Students who complete graduation requirements at a time other than the end of a spring semester or the following summer sessions are encouraged to return to the University the following May to participate in the commencement ceremony.

-Students with a minimum cumulative grade point average of 3.5 are eligible to register for Honors Courses, which are selected 3-credit courses that students may take for four academic credits instead.
+Undergraduate students with a minimum cumulative grade point average of 3.5 are eligible to register for Honors Courses, which are selected 3-credit courses that students may take for four academic credits instead.
 To earn this extra Honors credit, Honors students must complete additional assignments (e.g., research papers or portfolios) in which they delve more deeply into the subject matter in question.

 Independent study/research may not be taken to satisfy core requirements in degree programs or other specifically- designated requirements.
 Courses offered regularly in the curriculum cannot normally be taken as independent study.

 Independent study courses must be completed within one semester.

 A leave of absence is a temporary leave from the university.
 Students may take a leave of absence for such reasons as independent study abroad, medical treatment, family crises, or financial issues.
 A leave of absence usually runs for one regular semester or academic year.
 Students may apply for a leave of absence here.
 To extend a leave that has already been granted, contact the Registrar.